Pyth3rEx/esx_fireDispatch-Discontiniued/README.md

 # esx_fireDispatch

+YAY!!!
+I am happy to announce that I will take care of the project again soon!
+Expect an update in the next 2 months or so?
+I'll be rewriting everything from scratch so... yea...

 Fire script for RP servers in FiveM

 This script intorduces a fully-functional Fire Departement System with Fire Callouts